backup-isaac/rustos/README.md

 ## Building and running
 The repository originally provided by CS 3210 hardcoded a bunch of things for building with Ubuntu and also had binaries such as `aarch64-objdump` and `qemu-system-aarch64` checked into it.
 So a sane build process that isn't tied to linux and doesn't fill the repo with about 100 MB of binaries is a work in progress

+### Steps
+0. Have a Unix-like system with Python 3 installed
+1. `bin/configure`
+Checks to make sure dependencies are installed.
+If it reports missing dependencies, install them.

 ## What's in it
 - UART bootloader for kernel
 - Read only FAT32 file system